6 min read

 2. Trigger action in real time

-3. Optimize transactional emails
+3. Leverage transactional emails

 4. Increase share of wallet based on external interests